nfroidure/whook/packages/whook-example/ARCHITECTURE.md

 ### 2.3.
 Overriding

-Finally the configuration file for a given environnment may reuse or override the custom configuration file like here for the development configuration.
+Finally the configuration file for a given environment may reuse or override the custom configuration file like here for the development configuration.